top of page

 Christmas, holidays, cold weather drink, warm, hot, hot chocolate, candy cane, cinnamon, fall drink, frigid weather, healthy drink, low sugar hot chocolate, diabetes friendly hot chocolate

 I’m truly a coffee-lover through and through, but around this time of the year, hot chocolate becomes synonymous with coziness, warmth, and good times!
-For that reason, I’ve decided to join in the fun, and of course, make a few changes of my own.
+For that reason, I’ve decided to join in the fun and make a few changes of my own.

 Growing up, I always loved my hot chocolate made with milk, preferably whole milk, as the creaminess was to die for!
-That I had been missing!
 With that being said, many recipes for non-blood-sugar-spiking hot chocolate wind up tasting watery, bland, and not worth the effort.
 Now, I’ve made hot chocolates with almond or coconut milk, a blend of water and heavy cream, just water, and many other variations; from all that experimentation, I’ve finally come up with the perfectly-rich and delicious hot chocolate.

 Here’s to health,